City-of-Helsinki/mvj/README.md

 Alternatively you can create a `local_settings.py` which is executed at the end of the `mvj/settings.py` in the same context so that the variables defined in the settings are available.

+#### Notice!

+The "idc_attachments"-folder under the media root must be excluded when serving media files.
+The files are protected by permission checks on a different URL.

 ### Running development environment